hanlinag/ams-student/README.md

 - Scan QR code to get attendance
 - Logout

+## Project Setup
+- I used firebase for realtime database.
+- You'll need to add the dependencies according to the [Firebase documentation](https://firebase.google.com/docs/database/android/start?authuser=0)
+- Note that you need to create the project in Firebase in order to access the realtime database from there.
+- Then link your firebse project to this source code in [Android Studio](https://developer.android.com/studio)
+- After it finishes building the project, you're good to go.

 ## Technologies Used
 1. Kotlin
 2. Google Firebase for data storing and realtime database